Jamestown and Yorktown Virginia: The Beginning and End of Colonial America

 If your interests span one or more of these topics you will be richly rewarded.

-On my walk through the exhibits, I was accompanied by the Curator and docent Kate Gruber.
+On my walk through the exhibits, I was accompanied by the Curator Kate Gruber.
 I heartily suggest you arrange for a docent tour as I met several of them here and they all enthusiastically share their history knowledge.
 Kate explained the difficulties the English women faced in the New World.

 She showed me the original 1600s “Dunking Chair.”
 If a woman was caught gossiping, as determined by a council of men, she would be strapped in the chair and dunked repeatedly under the cold water of the James River as a public spectacle for 30 seconds until nearly drowned.
 Seeing the actual dunking chair they used gave me shivers.